Santa and the Ice Cream Bunny

 Santa and the Ice Cream Bunny is a 1972 American musical fantasy film written, composed, shot, edited and directed by Richard Winer to frame Barry Mahon's Childhood Productions films for a Christmas release.
-The threadbare plot concerns Santa Claus' attempts to free his sleigh from the sands of a Florida beach, assisted by local children.
+The plot concerns Santa Claus' attempts to free his sleigh from the sands of a Florida beach, assisted by local children.

 Different prints feature one of two films-within-the-film (that take up a majority of the film itself).
 They are Mahon's previously filmed 1970 adaptations of Hans Christian Andersen's Thumbelina or Benjamin Tabart's Jack and the Beanstalk.

-Atrocious acting, cheap production values and a meandering long running time have earned a fan following as one of the worst Christmas movies ever made.